anon-doofus/HonorSpyTurtle/README.md

 ###  ⚠️⚠️⚠️ It REQUIRES [CensusPlusTurtle](https://github.com/Lexiebean/CensusPlusTurtle/releases/download/v1.0.3/CensusPlus.v1_0_3.zip) ⚠️⚠️⚠️ ###

+You can place `CensusPlus.lua` in `\Turtle WoW\WTF\Account\ACCOUNT\SavedVariables` to use my pre-built CensusPlus database.

 ### ⚠️⚠️⚠️ It >>> WILL NOT WORK <<< and may even >>> ⚠️⚠️⚠️CRASH YOUR GAME⚠️⚠️⚠️ <<< if you do not have everyone on the Standing list scanned by CensusPlusTurtle ⚠️⚠️⚠️ ###

 ### ⚠️⚠️⚠️ USE AT OWN RISK ⚠️⚠️⚠️ ###
 ### ⚠️⚠️⚠️ USE AT OWN RISK ⚠️⚠️⚠️ ###
 ### ⚠️⚠️⚠️ USE AT OWN RISK ⚠️⚠️⚠️ ###

+Later I will remove the CensusPlus dependancy.
+This is just up now for people that want early access.

 ### ORIGINAL README BELOW ###